LAujust/SOCS-Xray/README.md

 By defult, the `pipeline` incorporates X-ray source candidates from EP-WXT and EP-FXT, with optical transient candidates from TNS, ZTF, LSST, .etc.
 See details in the documentation [here](https://socs-xray.readthedocs.io/en/latest/).

+Details of identified counterpart candidates are listed [here](https://github.com/LAujust/EP_Counterpart_Candidate), which is accessible for EP members.
+If you find any problem or require access to the list, please contact Runduo Liang (liangrd@bao.ac.cn).

 ## Installation

 - From source code